skellis46/slipbox/improvisation and the threshold of the self.md

-> This little enclave of objects called ‘the mind and the body' is given special status in this process of abstraction.
-It is partitioned off from all the other conceptualised objects and, strangely, it is given the status of subject.
-It is considered to be ‘me,' whilst all the other conceptualised objects, including of course everyone else, are considered to be ‘other.' [@spira-2008-transparency n.pag]  [[mind and body given special status]]

 > NDA can co-occur with any content, whether perceptual, affective, or cognitive, which appears in it, so to speak, like an image in a mirror.
 (Zoran Josipovic, Nondual Awareness and Minimal Phenomenal Experience)